epfl-si/jahia2wp/README.md

 ![architecture locale](./docs/static/archi_local.jpg)

-As some commands require `sudo`, you will be asked for your system password
+As some commands require `sudo`, you will be asked for your system password:

     you@host:~$ git clone git@github.com:epfl-idevelop/jahia2wp.git
     you@host:~$ cd jahia2wp/local
+    you@host:local$ cp .env.sample .env
     you@host:local$ make bootstrap-local ENV=your-env
     ...
     -> instructions to finish local setup

 Simply run the instructions given in the last lines from the script.

-Among them, `make exec` will connect you to your container, where you can configure it:
+Among them, `make exec` will log you in your container, where you can configure it:

     you@host:local$ make exec
-    www-data@xxx:/srv/your-env/jahia2wp$ cd local
+    www-data@xxx:/srv/your-env$ cd jahia2wp/local
     www-data@xxx:/srv/your-env/jahia2wp/local$ make bootstrap-mgmt
     ...